haydn/ulm/README.md

 4 • 7
 ```

-Or maybe we'd want to presented it as words:
+Alternatively, it could be presented in words:

 ```
 four multiplied by seven
 ```

-Or in another language:
+It could even present in another language:

 ```
 cuatro multiplicados por siete
 ```

-Or maybe graphically:
+It might even be presented graphically:

 ```
 🦄🦄🦄🦄